peterpjaspers/yet-another-make/doc/design_overview.md

 End of chatGPT answer.

-# The YAM DAG
+# YAM DAG

 ## Node types

-A YAM DAG contains nodes (vertices) with the following types:
+The YAM DAG contains nodes (vertices) with the following types:
 - ***Command node***
-  A command node is associated with a ***command script***.
+  A command node has a ***command script*** and one or more  ***output files***.
   A command script can either be a single command, e.g. gcc -c util.cpp, or a shell script.
-  A command node is capable of producing one or more ***output files*** by executing the command script.
-An output file is produced by one and only one command.
+Output files are produced by executing the command script.
+An output file can be produced by one and only one command.
-  The user defines commands, their command scripts and their output files in one or more ***build files*** (a.k.a. make files).
+  The user defines commands, command scripts and output files in one or more
+  ***build files***.
+Build files will be discussed in later sections.
 - ***Derived file node***
-  A derived file node is associated with an output file of a command.
-The output file is derived, by a command node, from one or more input files.
-E.g. util.o is\ derived from util.cpp and util.h.
+  A derived file node is associated with a derived file.
+A ***derived file*** is an output file of a command.
+Executing the command script derives the output file(s) from one or more input files.
+  E.g. util.o is derived from util.cpp and util.h, main.exe is derived from util.o
+  and main.o.
 - ***Source file node***
-  A source file node represents a file that is not a derived file.
+  A source file node is associated with a ***source file***.
+A source file is a file that is not a derived file.
   Source files are created/modified by users of YAM and are typically version controlled, e.g. stored a git repository.
 E.g. util.cpp, util.h and main.cpp are source files.

-- ***Source directory node***
-  A source directory node represents a directory that contains source files.
-- ***Build file node***
-  A build file node is capable of parsing a build file.
-From the definitions in the build file it creates new command nodes and/or updates existing command nodes and/or removes obsolete command nodes.
+Nodes have a unique name.
+The name of a file node is the pathname of its associated file.
+The name of a command node is derived from its first output file name.

+A (derived or source) file node computes the version of its associated file.
+Versions are explained in [this section](#finding-the-command-nodes-to-execute).

 Note: the term file node is not to be confused with file: file nodes exist in the DAG, files exist in the filesystem.

-Note: the phrase "...a file node F where file F..." is shorthand for  "...a file node F where the file represented by F..."
+In this document the term file is often used as shorthand for its associated file node.

-Note: the phrase "...executing command C..." is shorthand for  "...executing the command script associated with command node C..."

-Note: all nodes are capable of computing their version.
-Node versions are explained in [this section](#finding-the-command-nodes-to-execute).

 ## Dependency types

-A YAM DAG contains dependencies (edges) of the following types:
+The YAM DAG contains dependencies (edges) of the following types:
 - ***Output file dependency***
-  An edge from a command node to a derived file node where the derived file node represents a derived file that is produced by the command.
+  An edge from a command node to a derived file node whose associated derived file is produced by the command.
 - ***Source file dependency***
-  An edge from a command node to a source file node that represents a source file that is read by the command.
+  An edge from a command node to a source file node whose associated source file is input of the command.
+A file is input of a command when the file is read during the execution of the command.
 - ***Derived file dependency***
   An edge from a command node C to a derived file node F where:
   - file F is output of some command node P, P != C
-  - file F is read by command node C
+  - file F is input of command C
-  A dependency on derived file node F tells YAM to execute P before C to make sure that C uses an existing and up-to-date F. A derived file dependency dictates build order.
+  A derived file dependency dictates build order: it tells YAM to execute P before
+  C. This ensures that C uses an existing and up-to-date F.

 Although the graph is directed and acyclic YAM supports efficient bi-directional traversal of edges: